''Blake & Mortimer' - 'La Marque Jaune' ('The Yellow 'M'').

 Perfectionistic research

 Jacobs was one of comics' most legendary perfectionists.
 He went through obsessive lengths to make his drawings as accurate as possible and his plots watertight.
-Every time he started a story he wanted to know every detail about the topic.
+Every time he started a story, he wanted to know every detail about the topic.
 He read every book, consulted experts and made sketches on location.
 If he couldn't visit a certain place, like the Cairo Museum, the Tower of London or the sewers of Paris, he acquired photographs.
-If he felt he lacked necessary info for a story, he refused to continue until he had obtained it.
-When Jacobs made 'The Three Formules of Dr. Sato', he needed an image of a Japanese rubbish bin.
+If he felt he lacked the necessary info for a story, he refused to continue until he had obtained it.
+When Jacobs made 'The Three Formulas of Dr. Sato', he needed an image of a Japanese rubbish bin.
 He sent a letter to the Belgian embassy in Tokyo asking them for a photograph of the object.
 For three weeks, the story was interrupted and the drawing left unfinished.
-Finally Jacobs received a reply and the desired photograph... only to discover that a Japanese rubbish bin looks exactly like any other bin!
-Jacobs also had the habit to redraw entire pages if he disliked the end result, even if that meant starting all over again and rewrite the plot.
-Once he threw out the entire first part of 'L'Enigme de l'Atlantide' ('The Enigma of Atlantis', 1955-1956) after learning that Willy Vandersteen was working on a similar story about Martians ('De Gezanten van Mars') for his humorous series 'Suske en Wiske'.
+Finally, Jacobs received a reply and the desired photograph... only to discover that a Japanese rubbish bin looks exactly like any other bin.
+Jacobs also had the habit to redraw entire pages if he disliked the end result, even if that meant starting all over again and rewriting the plot.
+Once he threw out the entire first part of 'L'Enigme de l'Atlantide' ('The Enigma of Atlantis', 1955-1956) after learning that Willy Vandersteen was working on a Martians story for his humorous series 'Suske en Wiske' ('De Gezanten van Mars').
 Afraid that his readers wouldn't be able to take his story seriously anymore, he changed the plot to a story about the hidden continent of Atlantis.
-All this research and perfectionism also explains why only eight long 'Blake and Mortimer' stories have been published.
+As a result of all this research and perfectionism, only eight long 'Blake and Mortimer' stories have been published during his lifetime.

 The problem with setting high standards is that readers expect nothing less.
 Jacobs constantly felt he had to prove himself.
 The urge to make his stories as excellent as possible became a burden.
-Whenever somebody noticed a mistake, or criticized his work, he took it very personally.
-Colleagues Fred & Liliane Funcken attributed Jacobs' perfectionism to a deep uncertainty about his talent.
+Whenever someone noticed a mistake or criticized his work, he took it very personally.
+His colleagues Fred and Liliane Funcken attributed Jacobs' perfectionism to a deep uncertainty about his talent.
 His comic career started late, when he was already in his early 40s.
-More than one observer noted that Jacobs still felt frustrated that he had to give up his actual dream: becoming an opera star.
-Since Jacobs was so scared of making factual or graphic errors, it slowed down his production process.
-Even so, he did make occasional glaring errors, like any human.
-In 'Le Marque Jeune' ('The Yellow "M", 1952-1954), the steering wheel in Mortimer's car is suddenly seen on the right side of the car, instead of, like in previous scenes, the left.
+More than one observer noted that Jacobs still felt frustrated that he had to give up his actual dream of becoming an opera star.
+Even though Jacobs was so scared of making factual or graphic errors, he did make occasional glaring errors, like any human.
+In 'Le Marque Jeune' ('The Yellow "M", 1952-1954), the steering wheel in Mortimer's car is suddenly seen on the right side of the car, instead of the left, like in previous scenes.
 And in 'Le Piège Diabolique' ('The Time Trap', 1960-1961), certain prehistoric animals are seen living in the same era, while they actually lived millions of years apart from one another.
+In 1980, a Dutch elementary school group from Zutphen wrote Jacobs to inform him about a mistake in 'Le Marque Jeune'.
+During a class assignment, when their teacher told them to make a timeline of the events in this comic book, they calculated everything in the story happened in eight consecutive days, from 7 to 15 December.
+However, in one panel, a character mentioned that it was "23 December today".
+Jacobs acknowledged this calculation error, but stated that his original writings had the correct date.
+According to him, the mistake slipped in while lettering his comic page.
+He promised to correct the error in the next reprint.

-Although Jacobs sometimes asked assistance from his colleagues, he mostly wrote and drew everything alone.
+Although Jacobs sometimes asked assistance from his colleagues, he mostly wrote and drew his comics alone.
 This also left him alone with his thoughts, which sometimes succumbed into paranoia and jealousy.
-One time Jacobs accused his colleague Jacques Martin's series 'Lefranc' of being plagiarism of 'Blake & Mortimer'.
-He suspected the Tintin editors used his creation as a blueprint.
+One time, Jacobs accused his colleague Jacques Martin's series 'Lefranc' of being a plagiarism of 'Blake & Mortimer'.
+He suspected the Tintin editors had used his creation as a blueprint.
 Both series featured two male leads solving mysteries and both had a similar recurring villain.
 On the other hand, this set-up could be applied to many other comic series of the time.
-Still, the disgruntled artist sent Martin a letter to ventilate his anger, and even challenged him to a duel!
-Even though Jacques Martin denied Jacobs' accusations, the creator of 'Blake & Mortimer' remained spiteful.
-It took years before Jacobs calmed down.
-When 'Le Mystère Borg' (1964) was serialized in Tintin, Jacobs congratulated Martin and apologized for his irrational behavior, claiming it was all "just a joke".
+Still, the disgruntled artist sent Martin a letter to vent his anger, and even challenged him to a duel.
+Martin denied the accusations, but Jacobs remained spiteful.
+It took years before he calmed down.
+When the 'Lefranc' episode 'Le Mystère Borg' (1964) was serialized in Tintin, Jacobs congratulated Martin and apologized for his irrational behavior, claiming it was all "just a joke".

 Media adaptations